Analyst Training Program

 Frequently Asked Questions

-Moving forward, the Analyst Training Program (ATP) will operate on a “hybrid model,” with the nine monthly training weekends divided between meeting via Zoom (October, November, January, February, and April) and in-person (September, December, March, and May), pending the Institute’s resumption of in-person programs and events.
-For more information, contact Amy Ornée (firstname.lastname@example.org).
+The Analyst Training Program (ATP) now operates on a “hybrid model,” with the nine monthly training weekends divided between meeting via Zoom (October, November, January, February, and April) and in-person (September, December, March, and May).

 The training is a minimum of 4 years.
 Progress depends on passing exams.
 If exams are not passed, the candidate will take the exams again after 6 months or a year.
 For more information, check the ATP Handbook.

 We have a Google Maps search engine of members of the Chicago Society of Jungian Analysts to help you find an analyst HERE.
 However, you don’t need to be in analysis with a CSJA member.
 You can be in analysis with an analyst from any IAAP-certified group.